 As we are re-learning with the coronavirus pandemic, the outbreak and global spread of a novel disease, which has neither vaccine nor proven cure, causes panic.
 More precisely, it causes political leaders and communities to resort to behaviours that intensify confusion and anxiety.
 Meanwhile, despite expert assurances to the contrary, public health ‘best practices’ are at best well-informed projections with the uncertainty factors on mute.
 At worst they can be superstitions.

 Alex de Waal joins Alan Boswell, Senior Analyst for South Sudan, to discuss the international system’s ability to respond to the new crisis in Africa and the value of community-led strategies to help blunt the impact.
-Originally posted by International Crisis Group, find links to the interview here.
+Originally posted by International Crisis Group.

 Bridget Conley interviews Fletcher School graduate Adrienne Klein, a Fletcher about the time she spent working in a makeshift morgue in New York City.
 Originally posted on the WPF blog, Reinventing Peace.